Saigauravp25/DamIt/README.md

   * Built User Interface for GameViewController and GameScene
   * Created necessary Types and Utilities
   * Devised and Implemented Level Encoding and Decoding Scheme for Ease of Level Creation and Storage

+  #### Nirav Lalsinghani - NVL225 (5%)
+  * Designed and Created App Icon Image
+  * Added levels 7 and 8 Level Pack 1
+  * Created TutorialViewController
+  * Added how to play information for users

 ### Differences